Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: Resources estimates

 Finally, we can get the provided result by noting that Algorithm~\ref{alg:break} needs to be run $\mathcal{O}(\log\delta^{-1})$ times to solve Problem 1 \cite{Lin2022}, and if it fails with probability at most $\kappa$ then to successfully estimate the ground state of the system with probability $1 - \vartheta$ we would have $\kappa^{-1} \leq \vartheta^{-1}\log\delta^{-1}$, with $\delta=\tau\epsilon$ as before.

 \end{proof}

 It is important to note that these estimates are meant to be used in estimating the error tolerance and resolution which can be achieved using limited resources $D$ and $M$.
 For instance, we use the Theorem \ref{th2} in Fig.~\ref{fig:samples} to show the inflections of size $\eta$ that can be resolved for different error tolerances $\epsilon$ with a given sample budget $M$.
 We observe that the resolution which can be achieved plateaus after a certain sample budget, meaning that for further refined resolution, we need to increase the simulation time (i.e., decrease $\epsilon$).
-In particular, this means that we can not trade depth with samples indefinitely, and that to reach higher resolution, it is required to increase the depth.
+In particular, this means that we cannot trade depth with samples indefinitely and that to reach a higher resolution, it is required to increase the depth.
 As stated in Theorem~\ref{th1}, the maximum depth $D$ is primarily determined by the error $\epsilon$ when approximating the step function.
-This implies that considerable depth is required to detect even a minor accumulation in the CDF.
-However, if the initial state predominantly occupies the lower-energy eigenstates, the accumulation may be significant enough to be identified within a constrained maximum depth.
-For instance, aiming for a 1\% error ratio may be sufficient for most applications and can be detected within a realistic maximum depth.
-We will now delve deeper into this observation by conducting numerical simulations on a challenging system.
+We leverage these resource estimates to determine the maximum number of samples required for step detection.
+Given a maximal number of moments \(d\), which can be determined from the maximum depth supported by the device, the minimal detectable step size is lower bounded by \(\eta = 2\epsilon_d\), accounting for the approximation error.
+An upper bound on the number of samples required to achieve this level of precision is determined by Theorem~\ref{th2}.
+However, using the proposed signal processing technique, \textit{ruptures}, we demonstrate that significantly fewer samples are required.

+To validate this, we construct an artificial signal with two eigenvalues and a ground state overlap \(\eta = 2\epsilon_d\), and calculate the minimal number of samples required to find the first eigenvalue with precision \(\delta = 0.01\).
+To enhance the robustness, we employ a median-of-means estimator, incorporating its additional overhead into the total sample count.
+The results, presented in Fig.~\ref{fig:comparison}, illustrate that our automatic step detection procedure achieves \rereupdate{a ten fold samples reduction} over the vanilla approach.
+Moreover, our approach gives energy estimates that are upper bounded by the ones computed by the vanilla approach, which come with guarantees.
+Therefore, the key feature of our approach is to offer an agnostic way of estimating the first jump which is at least as good as the original's, while being significantly more efficient with the number of samples.
+We will now delve deeper into this observation by conducting numerical simulations on a more challenging system.